More and more canadian investors are buying rental properties in South Florida. And it’s not hard to see why.

 Ryan recommends Canadian investors start by creating a free account on RealTrade.io.
 Browse properties, save the ones you like, and filter for new listings weekly.

 Connect with mortgage lenders who work with Canadian buyers.
-LendCity specializes in helping Canadians finance US investment properties.
+LendCity Mortgage Financing for Canadians in the U.S.A..

 The direct flights from Toronto to Palm Beach International Airport make it easy to visit properties before buying.